The Largest Wolf in History was Twice the Size of a Dire Wolf

 The digestive system of Epicyon haydeni could break down bones.

 Epicyon haydeni, or Hayden’s bone-crushing dog, roamed North America between 12 and 6 million years ago during the middle to late Miocene epoch.
-Its fossils have been discovered in at least 12 different states across the United States.
+Its fossils have been discovered in at least 12 different states across the U.S.

-Epicyon was the largest member of the canine family to ever live.
-These gigantic wolves were 8 feet long, stood nearly 3 feet tall at the shoulder, and weighed between 220 and 276 pounds.
-But so far, the largest ever found weighed in at an astounding 370 pounds!
-To put that size into perspective, these wolves grew roughly the size of a large grizzly bear or an African lion.
-In contrast, dire wolves were half that size, measuring 6 feet long and weighing around 150 pounds, although some could reach 200 pounds or more.
+Epicyon Haydeni is the largest member of the canine family.
+These gigantic wolves were eight feet long and stood nearly three feet tall at the shoulder.
+They weighed between 220 and 276 pounds, rthe size of a large grizzly bear or an African lion.
+Dire wolves were half that size.
+Dire wolves measured 6 feet long and weighed around 150 pounds, although some could reach 200 pounds or more.

 Epicyon haydeni

-With their incredible size and impressive power, Epicyon haydeni were a force to be reckoned with.
-However, they weren’t the only large predators around.
-These massive wolves had to compete with large carnivores like sabertooth cats, bears, and other bone-crushing dogs.
-However, they worked together and hunted in groups, much like modern wolf packs.
+With its incredible size and impressive power, Epicyon haydeni was a force to be reckoned with.
+However, it wasn’t the only large predator around.
+It had to compete with other large carnivores like saber-toothed cats, bears, and other bone-crushing dogs.
+Some paleontologists have suggested that Epicyon haydeni may have exhibited some degree of cooperative hunting, though there is no direct evidence that they hunted in packs like modern wolves.
 While they weren’t built for long-distance running due to their size, they could move quickly in short bursts.
-Their skulls also had a flattened front and shorter snout like a lion or hyena.
-This gave the wolves more power and strength for scavenging and crushing open bones, a major advantage over other carnivores.
+Its skull had a flattened front and a shorter snout like a lion or hyena.
+This gave Epicyon haydeni more power and strength for scavenging and crushing open bones, a major advantage over other carnivores.

 The Extinction of the World’s Largest Wolves